How to Find the Right Therapist for You

 3. Reach Out With Questions

-• Have you worked with clients with challenges like mine?
+• Have you worked with clients who share similar challenges

-• What are your fees, and do you take insurance?
+• What are your fees and do you accept insurance

 4. Pay Attention to Comfort and Fit